jodymgustafson/mezcal/readme.md

 The package consists of a lexical scanner, a parser to create an abstract syntax tree, and an interpreter to evaluate the expression.

-There is also a compiler to compile to StackVM assembly language.
+_(work in progress): There is also a compiler to compile to StackVM assembly language.
-Use this when you need to execute an expression many times, such as drawing a graph.
+Use this when you need to execute an expression many times, such as drawing a graph._

 See [test.mez](./examples/test.mez) for examples.